-The central Cathedral for Newcastle, St Nicholas dates back to the same Norman period as the castle that gives the city its name.
-St Nicholas is the patron saint of boats and sailors, which suits Newcastle with its river and docks.
+The most northern Cathedral in the country, St Nicholas dates back to the same Norman period as the Newcastle Castle.
+St Nicholas is the patron saint of boats and sailors, which suits Newcastle with its huge river and numerous docks.

-Originally built for transportation of coal, the 3900m Tunnel is now open to tour groups interested in the history of the once-forgotten tunnel.
-The tour includes sonic and visual effects to create an immersive historical experience.
+Originally built for transportation of coal, the 3,900m (12,795ft) Victoria Tunnel is open to tour groups interested in the history of the once-forgotten tunnel.
+The tour includes sonic and visual effects to create an immersive experience.

-Winner of the UK Theatre Awards’ Most Welcoming North East Theatre 2016, the Theatre Royal is located on Grey Street in the City Centre.
-It is said that the Newcastle Theatre Royal is Sir Ian McKellen’s favourite theatre.
+Winner of the UK Theatre Awards’ Most Welcoming North East Theatre four years in a row, the Theatre Royal is located on Grey Street in the city centre.
+It is said that Newcastle’s Theatre Royal is Sir Ian McKellen’s favourite theatre.

-This National Centre for Children’s Books is the place to go for families interested in children’s authors and illustrators.
-With exhibits, readings and interactive experiences, it’s the perfect day out for young readers.
+The National Centre for Children’s Books is the place to go for families interested in children’s authors and illustrators.
+With exhibits, readings and interactive experiences, it’s the perfect day out for young bookworms.